gramacyan/await.js/README.md

 ##### Handling

-After notifying using `await.notify` or `await.resolve` the handler-function will be executed in the **scope of the identifier**, the identifier will also be passed as argument.
+After notifying using `await.notify` or `await.resolve` the handler-function will be executed in the **scope of the identifier/object**, the identifier will also be passed as argument.

 ```
 var preparedObject = {};